 Self Love through Yoga

-Piggybacking on our Love theme and really reinforcing how important yoga can be to your self love habits.
-A little bit of time on your mat to focus on the breath and being 100% present can change your entire outlook on your body and in yor life in general.
+A little bit of time on your mat to focus on deep breathing and being 100% present can change your entire outlook on your body and in your every day life.

 Yoga has made a huge impact in my personal self-love journey and it can for you too.
 As a busy mom and working multiple businesses, the to do lists have only gotten longer and it can results in a very overwhelming uncomfortable feeling.
 It was through yoga where I have been able to calm my mind and not let the day to day “to- do’s” affect my love game.